NBCUniversal Tony Coelho Media Scholarship

 Thanks to a generous contribution from NBCUniversal, the American Association of People with Disabilities (AAPD) is proud to offer the NBCUniversal Tony Coelho Media Scholarship.

-In 2016 the NBCUniversal Tony Coelho Media Scholarship will offer eight (8) scholarships to associate students, undergraduate students, and graduate students with disabilities who are interested in pursuing a career in the communications, media, or entertainment industry.
+In 2017 the NBCUniversal Tony Coelho Media Scholarship will offer eight (8) scholarships to undergraduate and graduate students with disabilities who are interested in pursuing a career in the communications, media, or entertainment industry.
 Each recipient will receive $5,625 to help cover the cost of education at their current college or university.

 This scholarship has been named in honor of Tony Coelho, a former United States Representative from California and the primary author and sponsor of the Americans with Disabilities Act (ADA).